A proof of Pieri's formula using the generalized Schensted insertion algorithm for rc-graphs: RC-graphs

 Let us decide on some notation and state some basic facts about permutations and Schubert polynomials first.
-For a permutation $w \in S_n$, the symmetric group on $n$ elements, we can write $w$ as $[w_1,...,w_n]$, abbreviating $w(i)$ to $w_i$.
+For a permutation $w \in S_n$, where $S_n$ is the symmetric group on $n$ elements, we can write $w$ as $[w(1),...,w(n)]$.
 We let $t_{ab}$ denote the transposition which takes $a$ to $b$ and vice versa, leaving other elements fixed, and write $s_i$ for $t_{i,i+1}$.
 It can be shown that $s_1,...,s_{n-1}$ generate $S_n$ with the relations

 For a permutation $w \in S_n$, we let the length $l(w)$ of $w$ be the number of inversions of $w$, i.e. the number of pairs $(i,j)$ with $i<j$ and $w(i) > w(j)$.
-A string $a_1a_2...a_p$ such that $s_{a_1}...s_{a_p} = w$ with $p$ minimal is called a shortest word for $w$.
-It can be shown that this $p$ is just the length of $w$, and any two shortest word decompositions can be transformed into each other using the last two relations given above, i.e. that the graph of reduced words is transitive under the corresponding operations on the strings.
-Denote by $R(w)$ the set of all the shortest words for $w$.
+A string $a_1a_2...a_p$ such that $s_{a_1}...s_{a_p} = w$ with $p$ minimal is called a reduced word for $w$.
+It can be shown that this $p$ is just the length of $w$, and any two reduced word decompositions can be transformed into each other using the last two relations given above.
+Denote by $R(w)$ the set of all the reduced words for $w$.

 This enables us to define Schubert polynomials.
-Let $\partial_i$ be an operator which acting on a polynomial $f(x_1,...,x_n)$ to the left, yields the polynomial
+Let $\partial_i$ be an operator which, acting on a polynomial $f(x_1,...,x_n)$ to the left, yields the polynomial